mph-/lcapy/doc/expressions.rst

 1. By default, symbols are assumed to be positive, unless explicitly specified not to be.

-2. Redefining a symbol does not change the assumptions.
-Instead, the symbol needs to be deleted with `symbol_delete` before being redefined.

-3. There are restrictions on symbol names that can be used.
+2. There are restrictions on symbol names that can be used.
 Currently, this excludes names that are Python keywords.
 For example, `Is` is not allowed but `I_s` is valid.

-4. Symbols created with the `symbol` or `symbols` function are printed verbatim.
+3. Symbols created with the `symbol` or `symbols` function are printed verbatim.
 Otherwise, they are printed in a canonical form.
 For example, R1 is printed as R_1, even though it is stored as R1.
 Lcapy maintains a table of symbols that are not to be printed in canonical form.

-5. Some symbols are previously defined by SymPy.
+4. Some symbols are previously defined by SymPy.
 These are overwritten using `symbol` or `symbols` but not with `expr` unless the `override` argument is True.
 For example::